ematsapola2/TechNest-Retailers-Acquisition-Financial-Model/README.md

 Net Income: The net income (what's left after all expenses, including taxes and interest, are paid) increases from $2.4 billion in 2024 to $4.2 billion in 2029.
 This means the company is making more profit each year.

-Margins: The margins (profit percentage) are improving slightly across the years, which is a good sign for long-term profitability.

 TechNest Retailers is steadily growing its revenues, profits, and margins over the next five years.
 Its operations are becoming more efficient, and profits are increasing, which makes it an attractive asset to consider for acquisition.
 It looks like a solid company to buy based on this forecast.